Exploring Islamic interior design

 The Islamic Interior Design comes with different accessories that add value and beauty to the house.
 Windows of such houses are usually covered with ornate screens that offer privacy as well as maintain their functionality.

 Back in the old era, people normally spread cushions around the perimeter of the room to act as furniture where they sit.

 The Use of Lighting

-The Islamic candle lamps of the 18th and 19th century are usually used for lighting purpose in the Islamic Interior Design.
+The Islamic candle lamps of the 18th and 19th centuries are usually used for lighting purposes in the Islamic Interior Design.

 Finally, what would a Muslim home be without rugs?
 Muslims pray on the ground and according to the Islamic injunction, the ground is required to be clean from impurities.
 To ensure cleanliness, Muslims walk barefooted in their homes.
 Therefore, they require having rugs in their homes.
 Based on necessity, Muslims have developed the talents for weaving rugs for the homes.
 Persian and Turkish rugs are well known for their quality and aesthetics of Islamic Interior Design.